 Selling second-hand clothes on the internet is a great idea, whether you’re doing it for charity or looking to build a new income stream.
-A website, or being part of an existing marketplace selling second-hand clothes is a low-cost, low-entry business that anyone can grow from the comfort of their home.
+An online thrift store business, or being part of an existing marketplace selling second-hand clothes, is a low-cost, low-entry business idea that anyone can grow from the comfort of their home.

 If you’re wondering how to start selling second-hand clothes on the internet, this article will cover a 6-step starting guide teaching you everything you need to start out.

 However, if you’re looking to build an income stream, then you need to think about profitability.
-Your business can be profitable, as there’s a lot of money exchanged within the thrifting industry.
-In the US, the used merchandise stores industry includes about 20,000 stores with combined annual revenue of about $17.6 billion1.
-In the UK, there are approximately 4,000 second-hand retail shops2.
+Your business can be profitable, as there’s a lot of money exchanged within the industry, leading to thriftings popularity.

 But regardless of how big the industry is, your focus should be on building a business that is actually profitable for you.
-This means sourcing products at fair prices, marking-up enough to see a good profit margin, managing your marketing spend, and so on.
+This means sourcing products at fair prices, marking up enough to see a good profit margin, managing your own website and marketing spend, and so on.
 We’ll discuss all these points in detail in this article.
 If you can get these aspects of your business figured out, you should be profitable.

 You may experience better results by working within a niche.
 This means a small specialized area within the larger second-hand market.
 For example, you can choose to resale feminine clothing, furniture, home decor, books, gardening items, electronics, e.t.c., as opposed to all of them at once.